All Episodes

 A lot of networks did.

-Anyway, in a district court in Florida, self-described dossier victim wants a judge to order the news website BuzzFeed, which published the dossier in full to disclose who gave it to them.
+Anyway, in a district court in Florida, a self-described dossier victim wants a judge to order the news website BuzzFeed, which published the dossier in full to disclose who gave it to them.

-That's gonna get interesting.
+That's going to get interesting.

 We already know.